okandemirofficial/dog_app/README.md

 - I also created a dependency injection package which depends to every layer to handle dependencies.

 ## Possible Improvements
-- Dio package can convert into a singleton package
+- Dio package can be converted into a singleton package
 - I used a simplest environment variables handling.
 For advanced scenerarios we would use "envied" package.